Alzheimer’s Disease: Early Signs, Risk Factors, And Treatment Options

 Genetic Predisposition and Environmental Factors

-Let’s explore how your genetic makeup and environment can affect your brain health and potentially contribute to the onset of Alzheimer’s disease.
+Let’s explore how your genetic makeup and can affect your brain health and potentially contribute to the onset of Alzheimer’s disease.

 Alzheimer’s has genetic and environmental factors, meaning that inherited and external factors can influence it.